 The money you borrow to finance your legal education is an investment in your future.
 Please be assured that you are in good company.
-Nearly 80 percent of Cumberland School of Law students receive some form of financial assistance, and you have very helpful financing options available to you.
+Nearly 80% of Cumberland School of Law students receive some form of financial assistance, and you have very helpful financing options available to you.

 By completing your Free Application for Federal Student Aid (FAFSA) form, you are eligible to receive Stafford law school loans from the federal government in the amount of $20,500.
-To cover the rest of the cost of attendance, our students obtain the Graduate Plus Loan, which covers the full cost of your Cumberland School of Law education, minus any other financial aid you receive.
+To cover the rest of the cost of attendance, our students obtain the Graduate Plus Loan, which covers the full cost of your Cumberland School of Law education, minus any scholarship you may receive.
 With these two federal loans, you will be able to cover the full cost to attend our institution.

 Important to the financial aid process is a financial budgeting commitment.
 It boils down to two simple rules.
 Rule number one, create a reasonable budget.
 Rule number two, stick to it.

-At Cumberland School of Law, there are many ways to turn your dream of attending law school into reality and manage your financial assistance, via internal and external scholarships and/or federal and private loans.
+At Cumberland School of Law, there are many ways to turn your dream of attending law school into reality and manage your financial assistance, via internal and external scholarships and/or federal loans.

 For more in-depth information on obtaining federal aid for law school, please read through the 5 Basic Steps for Securing Federal Financial Aid below:

 Step One: Complete Your FAFSA

 There are currently two federal loans that will cover the cost of attendance to law school, the unsubsidized Stafford loan and the GradPLUS loan.
 Your eligibility for both loans will be determined by the information in your Free Application for Federal Student Aid (FAFSA).
 Visit fafsa.ed.gov for the application and instructions.
 When completing your FAFSA, you should note the following: